Calterah’s reference design for surround view radar is developed based on its Alps AiP devices with the most compact design ever made in the industry.

 Figure 1.
 Maximum Radar Range against Azimuth / Elevation

 Calterah’s surround view radar reference design provide the capability to measure the azimuth and elevation of objects simultaneously.
 By adopting the neural network algorithm to correct distortion in angle measurement and the coupling between azimuth and elevation, Calterah has significantly improved the accuracy of measurement.

 Figure 3 and Figure 4 show the measurement accuracy after calibration.
 The horizontal axis refers to the actual elevation of the target and the vertical axis the actual azimuth.
 The yellow spots represent large errors while blue and green areas represent smaller ones.

 From the figures, we can see errors in both azimuth and elevation measurement are below 1° within the FOV of azimuth being 30° and elevation being 15°, and below 2° in other angle range.

 Figure 2.
-Accuracy of Azimuth and Elevation Measurement
+Error of Azimuth and Elevation Measurement

 Point Cloud Data of Road Testing

 Figure 5 and Figure 6 show a road test scenario of Calterah’s surround view radar reference design and the resulting point cloud data of one frame (the XY view and the YZ view).

 In the one frame of point cloud data, the curb, ground clutter, tires, trees, vehicles and traffic barrier poles are detected with their accurate positions and heights provided.
 All these make possible the subsequent radar SLAM (Simultaneous Localization And Mapping).